home-assistant/home-assistant.io/source/_components/yeelight.markdown

 ### Service `yeelight.set_color_flow_scene`

 Starts a color flow.
-Difference between this and [yeelight.start_flow](#service-yeelightstart_flow), this service call uses set_scene api.
+Difference between this and [yeelight.start_flow](#service-yeelightstart_flow), this service call uses different yeelight api call.
 If light was off it will be turned on.
 There might be some firmware differences, in handling complex flows etc.

 | Service data attribute    | Optional | Description                                                                                 |
 |---------------------------|----------|---------------------------------------------------------------------------------------------|